ChackDan/PStemp/Remove-AzureRmServiceFabricClientCertificate.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmServiceFabricClientCertificate** can remove the certificate either by common name and issuer thumbprint or certificate thumbprint
+Use **Remove-AzureRmServiceFabricClientCertificate** to remove a client certificate(s) or certificate subject (s) names from being used for client authenticaton to the cluster

 ## EXAMPLES